GomtiGHASDemoOrg1/Terraform-Trivy-Scan/README.md

 ## Prerequisites
 * WSL, Linux or Mac based Operating System
-* Use https://killercoda.com/ and their Ubuntu Playground environment
+* Alternatively, use https://killercoda.com/ and their Ubuntu Playground environment

 ## Trivy CLI